daos-stack/daos/doc/admin/hardware.md

 on (e.g., ISA-L, SPDK, PMDK, and DPDK) can take advantage of Intel SSE and AVX extensions.

-DAOS is also regularly tested on 64-bit ARM processors configured in Little Endian mode.
-The same build instructions that are used for x86_64 are applicable for ARM builds as well.
-DAOS and its dependencies will make the necessary adjustments automatically in their respective build systems for ARM platforms.
+Some success was also reported by the community on running the DAOS client on 64-bit ARM processors configured in Little Endian mode.
+That being said, ARM testing is not part of the current DAOS CI pipeline and is thus not validated on a regular basis.

 ## Network Requirements

-The DAOS network layer relies on libfabrics and supports OFI providers for Ethernet/sockets, InfiniBand/verbs, RoCE, and Intel Omni-Path Architecture (OPA).
+The DAOS network layer relies on libfabrics and supports OFI providers for Ethernet/sockets, InfiniBand/verbs and RoCE.
 An RDMA-capable fabric is preferred for better performance.
-DAOS can support multiple rails by binding different instances of the DAOS server to individual network cards.
+DAOS can support multiple network interfaces by binding different engines and differnet client processes to individual network cards.

 The DAOS control plane provides methods for administering and managing the DAOS servers using a secure socket layer interface.
 An additional out-of-band network connecting the nodes in the DAOS service cluster is required for DAOS administration.
 Management traffic between clients and servers uses IP over Fabric.

 ## Storage Requirements

 DAOS requires each storage node to have direct access to storage-class memory (SCM).
-While DAOS is primarily tested and tuned for Optane DC Persistent Memory, the DAOS software stack is built over the Persistent Memory Development Kit (PMDK) and the DAX feature of the Linux and Windows operating systems as described in the SNIA NVM Programming Model[^1].
+While DAOS is primarily tested and tuned for Optane Persistent Memory, the DAOS software stack is built over the Persistent Memory Development Kit (PMDK) and the DAX feature of the Linux operating systems as described in the SNIA NVM Programming Model[^1].
 As a result, the open-source DAOS software stack should be able to run transparently over any storage-class memory supported by the PMDK.

 The storage node can optionally be equipped with NVMe (non-volatile memory express) SSDs to provide capacity.
 HDDs, as well as SATA and SAS